 History of 529 Plans

 Over the past 40 years, college tuition rates have been consistently increasing at two to three times the rate of inflation each year.
 During this same period of time, federal financial aid funding has shifted away from student grants to providing access to guaranteed student loans.
 Today, nearly 60% of all federal financial aid is in the form of loans, substantially increasing the number of college graduates faced with the burden of repaying enormous student loan debt upon entering the workforce.
-In fact, today more than 40 million Americans hold student loan debt in excess of $1.3 trillion, with over 7 million debtors in default.
+In fact, today more than 43 million Americans hold student loan debt in excess of $1.6 trillion, with millions of debtors in default.

 Although states created Section 529 plans more than twenty years ago to encourage their citizens to save for college, the movement started to gain momentum in 1994 with Michigan’s victory in the Sixth Circuit Court of Appeals.
 As a result of that court decision, the Michigan Education Trust Prepaid Tuition Plan was declared to be Tax-exempt as an instrumentality of the state.